Texas Supreme Court halts Robert Roberson's execution in 'shaken baby syndrome' case

 Roberson, 57, was convicted of killing his 2-year-old daughter Nikki Curtis in 2002.
-She was later diagnosed her with "shaken baby syndrome."
+Roberson took her to an emergency room where she was diagnosed with "shaken baby syndrome."

 Roberson's attorneys have challenged that diagnosis, calling it "junk science."
 They say Nikki died from natural causes, likely undiagnosed pneumonia.

-In a stunning move on Wednesday, a bipartisan group of lawmakers with a Texas House Committee voted to subpoena Roberson to testify before them as a last ditch effort to save his life.
+In a stunning move on Wednesday, a bipartisan group of lawmakers from a Texas House Committee voted to subpoena Roberson to testify before them as a last ditch effort to save his life.

-District Judge Jessica Mangrum issued the temporary restraining order just over an hour before 6 p.m., when Roberson was scheduled to be executed in Huntsville.
+Travis County District Judge Jessica Mangrum issued the temporary restraining order less than two hours before 6 p.m., when Roberson was scheduled to be executed in Huntsville.

-Minutes later, the US Supreme Court denied a separate petition from Roberson's lawyers to stay the execution.
+Earlier in the day, the US Supreme Court denied a petition from Roberson's lawyers to stay the execution.

 Justice Sonia Sotomayor said case presented by Roberson's attorneys had "no cognizable federal claim."